 This means involving each individual as much as possible in the planning and provision of their care and encouraging them to make choices for themselves.
 Individuals should be active partners in their own care and support rather than passive recipients because they know their needs better than anyone.
 By valuing their contributions, you can provide high-quality, person-centred care and support.

 As well as ensuring each individual is involved in their own care, active participation can be applied by encouraging them to do as much as they can do for themselves.
 For example:

 - Planning days out and other activities

 - Socialising with others

-Sometimes, especially historically, care workers can do too much for the individuals that they support, which can stifle their independence and have a negative impact on their wellbeing.
+Sometimes, especially historically, care workers have done too much for the individuals that they support, which can stifle their independence and have a negative impact on their wellbeing.
 If an individual is unnecessarily having everything done for them then it can affect their self-worth and confidence.
-Of course, this should be balanced with an individual’s ability to perform tasks as highlighted below:
+Of course, this should be balanced with an individual’s ability to perform tasks.
+A good rule of thumb is:

 - If an individual can something themselves, they should be encouraged to do so